jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

            if not(not(p or q)):
                return True

-  since the negation of a negation gives the original thing we can say
+  since the negation of a negation gives the original thing I can say

   .. code-block:: python